Code-For-Groningen/temmies/docs/about.md

 Shoot me an email: boyan(plus)cfg(at)bobokara.com.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 license.